preethagit/FreeCRMTestProj/README.md

 # FreeCRMTestProj
-Sample project to demonstrate
+Sample project to demonstrate TDD framework using TestNG.
-selenium POM and data driven frame work integrated to jenkins
+Used selenium POM and data driven frame work.
+Integrated to jenkins for continous intergration.